rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

    **Note:** The Firewall Manager v2 will not allow you to place rules above the highest redacted Rackspace intenral line.
 This is to prevent hindering our ability of accessing your environment and give you Fanatical Support.

-   Also note that changing the execution order of a line require that line to be temporarily removed and re-added.
+   **Warning:** Changing the execution order of a line require that line to be temporarily removed and re-added.
 This is due to a Cisco limitation.
-DO not change the execution order of a rule unless a blip in access for that rule is acceptable.
+Do not change the execution order of a rule unless a blip in access for that rule is acceptable.

 ### Adding an access-list rule